 A lottery exemption accommodation request means that SAS will consider if it is necessary to exempt a student from the typical lottery process all returning students normally participate in specifically due to disability and the need for disability-related campus access.
 If approved, the student will automatically receive an assignment in housing during the following academic year.

-Requests after the preferred deadline: While Lottery Exemption requests will be reviewed after this deadline, a review may not be able to be completed before the UCF Housing lottery process occurs in late January.
+Requests after the preferred deadline: While Lottery Exemption requests will be reviewed after the deadline, a review may not be able to be completed before the UCF Housing lottery process occurs in late January.
 After the lottery occurs, waitlist priority is the only option available.

 Waitlist Priority Accommodation Request